 The culminating experience of the University of Texas at Austin’s GAMMA Program is the Capstone Course.
-This course brings together about 30 students from different disciplines to work together in small groups to develop 2D and 3D games and/or mobile apps.
-The class reflects the realities of the industry: people with diverse talents having to work together to meet a deadline.
+This course brings together about 30 students from different disciplines who work together in small teams to develop 2D and 3D games and/or mobile apps.
+The class reflects the realities of the industry: people with diverse talents collaborating together to meet a deadline.
 Watch the video and read below for further details on the Capstone Course.

 2D Capstone (Fall Semesters):

 Most mobile, social, and casual games are 2D games.
 Why not learn how to make them for the rapidly growing mobile, social and casual game markets?
-Teams of students from the Computer Science Department, College of Fine Arts, Radio-Television-Film Department and other departments create awesome games to show prospective employers and the world!
+Teams of five to seven students come together to create awesome 2D games to show prospective employers and the world!

 3D Capstone (Spring Semesters):

-3D games are the bread and butter of the game industry.
+3D games are the standard of the AAA game industry.
 While harder to make but more immersive than 2D games, they are, for many game studios, more lucrative.
-Learn how to make 3D games using the Unity 3D game engine in small teams, while learning the common practices and processes of game studios.
+Learn how to make 3D games in small teams of five to seven, while learning the common practices and processes of game studios.